Can We Override Static Method in Java in 3 Cases

 No, we cannot override static method in Java because a static method is resolved at compile time by Java compiler whereas, method overriding is resolved at runtime by JVM because objects are only available at runtime.

-We can declare static methods with the same signature in subclass, but they are not considered as overriding.
+We can declare static methods with the same signature in the subclass, but they are not considered as overriding.
 They are considered a method hiding.

 Look at the difference between method overriding and method hiding in the below figure.